-SPS LIVE students come on-site to the Western Regional Center in Pittsburgh (Harmar Township) twice a week.
+SPS LIVE students come on-site every Wednesday and Friday from 9 – 11 am to either the PALCS main office in West Chester, PA, or the Western Regional Center in Pittsburgh (Harmar Township).
 SPS LIVE gives students the opportunity to learn in an academic community with other driven, self-motivated students where individual achievement is valued and supported.
 SPS LIVE enables students to make friends and network with other PALCS high school students.
 During SPS LIVE sessions, students complete their cyber class work and participate in exciting opportunities designed to supplement your SPS certificate work.

 SPS Virtual students attend weekly SPS virtual classes and explore their career pursuits through specially-designed cyber projects.
 Wherever possible, SPS Virtual students attend live broadcast special events with SPS LIVE students to stay involved in the educational community.

 With the support of guidance counselors, School of Professional Studies students choose to participate in a custom certificate program in the fields of the arts